The Santa Claus Brothers: Reception

 A review in The Globe and Mail lauded The Santa Claus Brothers for "[using] satire to tell a not-too-heavy-handed lesson about the true meaning of Christmas", saying that "Bedard's touch gives the characters a goofy charm".

-Streaming
+Broadcast and Streaming

+In addition to the United States, Disney Channel also secured pay broadcast rights to the special in Europe, Middle East, Asia and Australia.

+In January 2002, Nelvana International secured a European home video deal with British distributor Momentum Pictures.

 The film can be viewed in YouTube and Amazon Prime Video.